Best Gifts for Rheumatoid Arthritis 2020 Edition

 Learning to Lean-How Adaptive Aids Improved My Life

 I used to look at adaptive equipment and see it as a flashing neon sign, complete with an arrow pointing at the user (me), “This person is weak” the sign flashed, “can’t do normal things” it sometimes proclaimed.
 I avoided using tools made to help ease the stress of daily life.
-After all, those arthritis aids were for people who couldn’t and I could (kinda, with a lot of struggle, okay and maybe occasional tears) but I wasn’t so bad off that I really needed assistive devices, or so I thought.
+After all, those arthritis aids were for people who couldn’t and I could (kinda, with a lot of struggle) but I wasn’t so bad off that I really needed assistive devices, or so I thought.
 I thought I was fighting to remain independent.
 It turns out I was just fighting the use of tools that would make tasks simpler for me.
 Yep, that’s me alright, stubbornly chopping down the trees with a hatchet because I can’t have people seeing me use a chainsaw.
 The irony?
 Before diagnosis, I would not hesitate to pick up a tool to make a job simpler.
 In fact, my creative use of tools was always one of the things I was most proud of, Yankee ingenuity is in my blood.
 So why the tool avoidance after diagnosis?
 It turns out, I was more afraid of appearances and the labels they bring than I am stubbornly independent.
 (Even I was surprised by that one!)

 Cut to a few years later and my house is loaded with handy little things that make my life less of a struggle.
 Bottle openers, dressing sticks, shoehorns, various electric kitchen gadgets, scissors and a whole slew of other helpful aids now live in my home making it safer and more accessible for me, and surprise, giving me more independence.
 Most of those tools were picked up willingly, some even came with some excitement as I knew they would make me more able.
 In the fight against disabling disease, that is priceless.
 Giving myself permission to make that fight easier, shifted things in a small but crucial way.